 - Moore, F. M. and Thornton, G. W. (1983).
 Telangiectasia of Pembroke Welsh Corgi Dogs.
 Veterinary Pathology, 20.

-- Pembroke Welsh Corgi Club of America, Inc. Genetics & Health Issues.
+- Pembroke Welsh Corgi Club of America, Inc. Genetics and Health Issues.

 - Peterson-Jones, S. (2006).
 Advances in the molecular understanding of canine retinal diseases.
 Journal of Small Animal Practice, 46.

 - Szabo, S. D. et al (2007).
 Evaluation of a circumferential femoral head osteophyte as an early indicator of osteoarthritis characteristic of canine hip dysplasia in dogs.
 Journal of the American Veterinary Medical Association, 231.

 - The Kennel Club.
 Report from the Kennel Club British Small Animal Veterinary Association Scientific Committee: Summary results of the purebred dog health survey for the Welsh Corgi Pembroke breed.